sortizb/CSE-222-Mips-Project/README.md

 # CSE-222-Mips-Project
-My CSE 222 Mips Program
+My CSE 222 Mips/Assembly Program, which consisted in developing an app to convert numbers between binary, hexadecimal, and decimal.